 Responding NGOs are requesting Airlink provide tactical coordination and help to break through supply chain barriers to execute rapid-response airlifts of humanitarian aid.

-Right now, Airlink has over 13 shipments on behalf of 11 NGOs that we are trying to move into India – orientating from Canada, US, China, and the UK, with destinations in Mumbai, Thiruvananthapuram, Hyderabad, and New Delhi.
+Airlink has already sent significant-sized shipments and right now has over 100 tons of medical supplies in the pipeline that we are trying to move into India – orientating from Canada, US, China, and the UK, with destinations in Mumbai, Thiruvananthapuram, Hyderabad, and New Delhi.
 Of course, all of these destinations are FAR apart, which will make the consolidation of shipments difficult, and cross-border transport within India is very difficult and political.

 Much of the aid cargo Airlink is being asked to move relates to the desperate need for oxygen, PPE, and general medical supplies to increase hospital capacity.
 To make these transports possible and happen swiftly, Airlink has activated its network of more than 130 NGOs and 50+ airline partners.